ZhongQiyu/blink-detector/README.md

 - The statistics of the # of the real-time eye-tracking feature points.
 - A script that generalizes the libraries used in both macOS and Windows.
 - Run with VS Code or PyCharm to compare and to test the difference of compilation time.
 Colab prevents the GUI parts to load, and it is the full-size compilers that helps us.
-- A fine-tuning threshold of key strokes from both the keyboard and the mouse that tells the user if they needs a break.
-We have the default parameters set up, while we need additional efforts to let it broadcast to different kinds of tasks.
 - A script that connects your external hardware as a virtual camera to work on OpenCV.
 Since we need to display the project in Zoom, we need to leave the embedded camera for the main project while enabling video input for Zoom with the virtual camera.
 - A dynamic procedure that captures and adjusts the detection model's confidence (i.e. the user's confidence too as they calls the GUI) for eye-blinking.
 The further you are away from the screen, the less difference of the eyelids is needed for telling 1 blink, vice versa.
 - Aside from the current text-input box that changes the strictness, enhance the AI feature's controls on the user's end.
    - If the video stream is blocked too much by external items, the dynamic adjustment pauses the streaming, until the blocking items are removed.
    - We will have a time-lapse here, say like a 3-second threshold.
+- Fine-tuning modules of eye-blink tracing:
+   - Currently we are combining the CascadeClassifier in OpenCV (*?*) and the Face Mesh (`mediapipe.solutions.face_mesh`) to count the eye blinks.
+      - For the captions a bit away from the camera, the model can perform better.
+      - Why do you think we are experiencing that?
+How may we solve this with fine-tuning?
+Refer to the MediaPipe API.
+   - The one for tuning the threshold of key strokes.
+      - For both the keyboard and the mouse that tells the user if they needs a break, we add the ones respectively.
+      - We have the default parameters set up, while we need additional efforts to let it broadcast to different kinds of tasks.

 ## Pro-tips:
 - Merge with whatever Marisabel has shared with you and use my GitHub repo to synchronize the progress.
 Again, be aware of the naming of everything.